DamoM73/space-rescue-tutorials/_build/html/_sources/documentation.md.txt

 #### `update_text()`

-This function must be called for any changes to the object variable to take effect.
+This function must be called for any changes to the object's text to take effect.